NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 ## Fox (cluster name: fox.educloud.no)

-Sonar runs as the user `sonar` and the sonar home directory is `/cluster/var/sonar/bin`, owned by `sonar`.
+Sonar runs as the user `sonar` and the sonar work directory is `/cluster/var/sonar/bin`, owned by `sonar`.
 The cron job is run as the user `sonar` by copying `sonar-runner.cron` to `/etc/cron.d/sonar`.